 My first course made about $2,000 when I first launched it and courses after that have brought me almost $15,000 over the years.
 At the moment, my resources, courses, and downloadables net me about $1,500-$2,000 extra income each month - which is decent considering I don’t spend a ton of time on them now they’re created and out there in the world.

-Creators on Whop are making over $2000 per month selling digital products, with over 1300 creators in March 2024 alone earning over $2000, and the top 18 creators raking in more than $250,000 each.
+Creators on Whop are making over $7000 per month selling digital products, with top creators raking in more than $250,000 each a month.

 Starting a side hustle was a very organic process for me.
 I listened to my blog readers and newsletter subscribers and created something they consistently asked for.
 Creating a course wasn’t a deliberate move, but over time I’ve realized just how valuable it is to have your fingers in a few pies.